sequence

 How It Works

-When actions are combined using then
+When actions are combined using then or the sequence! macro:

 - The actions are executed in sequence